SimonHellbrueck/inter-energy-spectral-radiomics/README.md

 # Relative features

-This repository contains the function `generate_relative_features` used in the paper:
+This repository contains the function `generate_inter_energy_features` used in the paper:

 Simon Hellbrück
 Leveraging Spectral Radiomics from Photon-Counting Detector CT for Improved Liver Lesion Classification: A proof-of-concept study